anupbhowmik/avangrid-runtime-error/README.md

    pip install -r requirements.txt
 ```

+## Reproducing Results

-1. Explore the Jupyter notebooks in the `notebooks/` directory for data analysis and model development.
+Explore the Jupyter notebooks in the `notebooks/` directory for data analysis and model development.

+1. Use the visualization notebook to explore the data and visualize key insights.
+2. Run the preprocessing notebook to clean and prepare the data for modeling.
+3. Execute the prediction notebook to predict the generations for the next 5 years.
+4. Use the monte carlo simulation notebook to perform risk analysis and valuation.